Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \subsection{Examples}

-Let us discuss some examples of hyperbolically embedded and $\alpha $-rotating subgroups.
+We now discuss some examples of hyperbolically embedded and $\alpha $-rotating subgroups.
 Before looking at particular groups, let us mention one general result, which allows us to pass from hyperbolically embedded subgroups to $\alpha$-rotating ones.